 Western New England University School of Law is committed to providing excellent experiential learning opportunities for students.
 Our clinics, simulations, externships, moot court competitions, clerkships, and lecture series provide firsthand insight to the inner workings of the legal profession.

-The School of Law offers five clinics.
+The School of Law offers nine clinics.

 • Legal Services – students work in the office of Western Massachusetts Legal Services, Inc.

-• Real Estate – students work with practitioners in the real estate area
+• Real Estate – students work with practitioners in the real estate area.

-• Small Business – students help start-up businesses at the Law and Business Center for Advancing Entrepreneurship
+• Small Business – students help start-up businesses at the Law and Business Center for Advancing Entrepreneurship.

 Students in simulation courses represent hypothetical clients with challenging legal problems drawn from the experiences of practicing lawyers.
 Simulation course students perform research, prepare legal documents, and negotiate with and argue against role-playing students and faculty.
 Simulation courses include: